-4.10 Testing of Fixed Extinguishing Systems (Sprinkler and Standpipe Systems) (2016)
+4.10 Testing of Fixed Extinguishing Systems (Sprinkler and Standpipe Systems) (2019)

-Reference: California Code of Regulations Title 19, Chapter 5, and the 2016 SFFC, Sections 901.6 and 901.7
+Reference: California Code of Regulations Title 19, Chapter 5; 2019 San Francisco Fire Code (SFFC), Sections 901.6 and 901.7

 Purpose: Title 19 of the California Code of Regulations, includes regulations for automatic extinguishing systems.
 Chapter 5 contains the criteria and time frames for maintenance and service inspections for all fixed automatic extinguishing systems.
 Sections 904.2 (i) and (j) permit the local fire department to require notification prior to any service inspection and also to be sent a report of the results.